Standards

 Most contractors do better when they stop buying construction PPE as isolated items and start buying by role-based kit.
 General laborers, roof teams, steel crews, demolition teams, and electrical installers need different combinations even when they share the same site gate.

 Use the related products below as a starting set for general construction purchasing, then tighten the specification by trade, hazard assessment, and local compliance standard.
+Product modules should be treated as procurement prompts, not final PPE approval: verify fit, certification, compatibility, and replacement rules before issuing gear to a crew.

 Every item should be traceable to the relevant standard and documentation set.